iiasa/Condor_run_R/README.md

 - You set the HOST_REGEXP configuration option to select the right subset of execute hosts from the cluster.

 ### The script does not progress
-Your command prompt or terminal may be blocked because you pressed a key.
-Give the window focus and try hitting backspace or CTRL-Q.
+The output may be blocked.
+On Linux, this can happen on account of entering CTRL-S, enter CTRL-Q to unblock.
+On Windows, this may happen when clicking on the Command Prompt window.
+Give the window focus and hit backspace or enter CTRL-Q to unblock it.
+To get rid of this annoying behavior permanently, right-click on the Command Prompt titlebar and select **Defaults**.
+In the dialog that appears, in the **Options** tab, deselect **QuickEdit Mode** and click **OK**.

 ### Jobs do not run but instead go on hold
 Likely, some error occurred.
 First look at the output of the ``Condor_run[_basic].R``